willpinha/daisy-components/README.md

 > All eamples are made with DaisyUI and TailwindCSS, so make sure you have these dependencies in your
 > project.
 We also use [Font Awesome](https://fontawesome.com) for the icons, but you can replace it
 > with any other icon library

-### What is a UI example?

-A UI example is a part of a user interface that uses HTML and DaisyUI and can be copied into your project.
-You can have UI examples like a navigation bar with centered logo and a navigation bar with dropdown menu

-### What is a tag?

-A tag is a folder that groups similar UI examples together.
-You can have tags like `#navbar`, `#blogSection` and `#sidebar`

 ## Contributing